Research and analysis

 Applies to England

-Intervention measures implemented to help control the spread of COVID-19 between March 2020 and July 2021 additionally had an impact on other infectious diseases, including pertussis.
-Consequently, pertussis activity has been exceptionally low across England since April 2020 and persisted at low levels until Summer 2023 when case numbers began to increase (Figure 1).
+Pertussis is a cyclical disease that peaks every 3 to 5 years, with the last cyclical increase occurring in 2016 and the last major outbreak occurring in 2012 (Figure 2, 3).
+Intervention measures implemented to help control the spread of COVID-19 between March 2020 and July 2021 also had an impact on other infectious diseases, including pertussis.
+Consequently, pertussis activity was exceptionally low across England from April 2020 and persisted at low levels until Summer 2023 when case numbers began to increase (Figure 1).
 Overall numbers in 2023 remained lower than pre-pandemic years (Figure 2, Table 1).
-The recent increase in pertussis cases has been observed across all regions in England and case numbers continued to rise in January and again in February 2024, as expected.
+The recent increase in pertussis cases has been observed across all age groups and in every region in England and case numbers have continued to rise across the first 4 months of 2024, as expected based on usual seasonal patterns.

-The number of confirmed cases in infants under 3 months, who are at most risk of severe disease and too young to be fully vaccinated, peaked at 407 cases in the 2012 outbreak then fell after the introduction of maternal vaccination.
+The number of confirmed cases in infants under 3 months, who are at highest risk of severe disease and too young to be fully vaccinated, peaked at 407 cases in the earlier 2012 outbreak then fell after the introduction of maternal vaccination.
 In recent years, cases in infants under 3 months increased from 2 cases in 2022 to 48 cases in 2023 but remained lower than pre-pandemic cyclical peak years; there were 83 cases in infants under 3 months in 2019 (Table 2).
 Incidence continued to be highest in infants under 3 months in 2023 (Figure 2).
-There were 52 infants aged under 3 months with confirmed pertussis between January and February 2024.
+There were 181 infants aged under 3 months with confirmed pertussis between January and April 2024 whilst there were 101 cases in the same period in 2012.

 Vaccine uptake levels in pregnant women, babies and young children have fallen in recent years across England.
 Maternal vaccine uptake fell from 74.7% in December 2017 to 59.5% in December 2023, although this is an increase from around 58% uptake in September 2023.
 Vaccination in pregnancy is key to passively protecting babies before they can be directly protected by the infant vaccine programme.
-Pertussis vaccination is recommended in every pregnancy between 20 and 32 weeks, ideally after the 20-week scan, but can be given as early as 16 weeks for pragmatic reasons to ensure vaccination.
-It is also important that babies are vaccinated on time wherever possible when they become eligible for infant doses at 8, 12 and 16 weeks of age and that those who miss vaccination are caught up at the earliest opportunity.
+Pertussis vaccination is recommended in every pregnancy and women should normally receive their whooping cough vaccine around the time of their mid-pregnancy scan (usually 20 weeks) but can receive it from 16 weeks.
+To help provide optimal protection, the vaccine should be given before 32 weeks; but women who miss out can still have the vaccine later.
+It is also important that babies are vaccinated on time when they become eligible for infant doses at 8, 12 and 16 weeks of age and that those who miss vaccination are caught up at the earliest opportunity.

-Guidelines for the public health management of pertussis provide details on the appropriate laboratory investigation of suspected cases of pertussis which is informed by the age of the suspected case and time since onset of their symptoms.
+Guidelines for the public health management of pertussis provide details on the appropriate laboratory investigation of suspected cases of pertussis.
+This public health advice is informed by the age of the suspected case and time since onset of their symptoms.
 Appropriate confirmatory testing allows the situation to be closely monitored, ensures public health action is undertaken where needed and supports appropriate clinical management.
 Additional guidance on public health management during periods of increased pertussis activity has recently been published to be used alongside the main guidance.

 Figure 2.
 Annual incidence by age group of laboratory confirmed cases of pertussis in England: 2011 to 2023 (note 1)